 Function The setting form of this command performs two functions: (1) sets the spectrum emission mask measurement's timeout (see "Measurement Timeouts") value, and (2) sets the spectrum emission mask measurement's timeout STATe to 1 (on).
 The query form returns the spectrum emission mask measurement's timeout value.
-Setting Range: 0.1 to 999.9 seconds Resolution: 0.1 second Query Range: 0.1 to 999.9 RST Setting 10 seconds, on Requirements Test Application Revision: A.02 and above
+Setting Range: 0.1 to 999.9 seconds Resolution: 0.1 second Query Range: 0.1 to 999.9 RST Setting 10 seconds, on Requirements Test Application Revision: A.02 and above Description of Every leading to the Control of the

-OUTPUT 714; "SETUP: WSEMASK: TIMEOUT: STIME 5 S" !Sets timeout state to ON and sets the timeout time to 5 seconds.
+OUTPUT 714; "SETUP: WSEMASK: TIMEOUT: STIME 5 S"